Superstorm Sandy and A Message of Hope

 While there is an ocean between us, you are very much in our thoughts.
 Our hopes and prayers are with you.
 Please, hold on!

 A Message of Hope

-Frankly, words fail me.
-They are totally inadequate to describe the feeling in my heart.
+Though I'm speaking from the heart I feel that my words are totally inadequate to describe the feeling in my heart.

 What I can say is what my own life has taught me.
 Even the very worst of days only last 24 hours and, with every sunrise, a new day begins.
 And each new day brings with it the potential for happiness.